 40% OFF for the Platinum edition.

-New update Nov.
-17, 2017: this offer below isn't available any more, you can visit the store for more.
+New Update: this offer below isn’t available any more, you can visit the official store for more.

 No, it isn’t.
 Like I said, the trial version is free to download and try.
 But eventually, you’ll need to get a license code to activate the full version in order to save your deleted files.